Calls for Symposium Scheme for Japanese Researchers Based in the UK

 *(4.)Private research institutes

-Other forms of financial support are encouraged providing JSPS London is recognised as taking the lead and co sponsorship must be on a not-for-profit basis and should be considered to be used to provide greater access for postdoctoral researchers to attend the event.
+- Other forms of financial support are allowable providing JSPS London is recognised as taking the lead and co sponsorship must be on a not-for-profit basis.

-The JSPS logo must appear on all symposium related materials.
+- The JSPS logo must be used on all symposium related materials.

-Space at the venue must be provided for a booth to be able to publicise JSPS programmes to the attendees.
+- Space at the venue must be provided for a booth to be able to publicise JSPS programmes to attendees.

-A slot in the programme should be made for JSPS London to give a presentation to promote their activities and funding programmes.
+- A slot in the programme should be made for JSPS London to make a presentation to promote their activities and funding programmes.

 To apply for this scheme, please submit the following: